rrcobb/snake_game/README.md

 - how should the game end?
   - for now: console.log a loss, end
 - snake die on self-collision

-- wrap at the edges (currently, die at edges)

-### TODO

 - show dot
 - eat dot: snake length + 1, new dot

+### TODO

+- don't place the dot on the snake
 - show text on the screen
+    - start screen
+    - end screen
     - scores
 - snake color
+- wrap at the edges (currently, die at edges)

 - some refactoring
     - grid to store cols and rows